Photograph of a Wolf Pack Explains ‘Alpha’ Behavior?

 A wolf pack: the first 3 are the old or sick, they give the pace to the entire pack.
 If it was the other way round, they would be left behind, losing contact with the pack.
 In case of an ambush they would be sacrificed.
 Then come 5 strong ones, the front line.
 In the center are the rest of the pack members, then the 5 strongest following.
 Last is alone, the alpha.
 He controls everything from the rear.
 In that position he can see everything, decide the direction.
 He sees all of the pack.
 The pack moves according to the elders pace and help each other, watch each other.

 That makes for a compelling story (with remarkable staying power) about teamwork and community caring — but it is completely untrue.

-David Attenborough took the photo in question for the BBC’s “Frozen Planet” Series in 2011.
-It shows 25 timber wolves hunting bison in Wood Buffalo National Park in Canada.
-The female alpha wolf led the pack, and the others followed in a single file line to save energy as they made their way through deep snow, according to the environmental website Benvironment.
+This photograph is from BBC’s Frozen Planet series in 2011.
+It shows timber wolves hunting bison in Wood Buffalo National Park in Canada.
+One wolf led the pack and the others followed in a single file line to save energy as they made their way through deep snow:

 Photograph: Chadden Hunter/BBC NHU

 Wolf packs are typically about half the size of the pack pictured in the photo from 2011.
 Most packs do not hunt prey the size of bison, but a larger pack is able to do so — and the wolves walking in a single file line through deep snow is a classic example of how they are able to use weather conditions to their advantage while hunting prey that is much larger than they.